 Comedy can be said to be a mis ox pleasure and pain.
 It is pleasurable to see our friends believe they have a greater amount of wisdom than they actually do.
 The audience’s knowledge surpasses the main character’s, and the character may appear to be ridiculous.
 However, comedy is painful in that there is a certain envy we have toward the main character (see Plato’s Philebus).
 For example, we envy Don Quixote’s childlike imagination, and his desire to pursue life’s ultimate adventure with the noble quest of a knight errant.
 Likewise, Aristophanes is envious of Socrates for his perfect freedom, as he is not bound by the applause of the theatre the same way that Aristophanes is.
 Recall that Aristophanes was crowned the victor many times at the Dionysia and the Lenaia.
 However, Aristophanes also sees himself as an educator of Athens, a man who teaches civic virtue to the assembly.

 Perhaps Aristophanes is right, and that comedy is not merely innocent and impartial.
 To paraphrase Nietzsche: there is no better way to kill something than to laugh at it.
 Consider Aristophanes’s second (and now lost) play the Babylonians which made him an enemy of Cleon who then sued Aristophanes for slander, but the case was thrown out of court.
-In addition, The Clouds, is cited by Socrates in Plato’s Apology as one of the chief reasons the people of Athens turned against Socrates.
+In addition, The Clouds, is cited by Socrates in Plato’s Apology as one of the chief reasons the people of Athens turned against him.
 Aristophanes’s plays, therefore, are gravely consequential.